In My Psychological Shoes

 It’s fair to say I have always been an ADHD sceptic.
 I’m not crazy about mental health diagnoses per se but I particularly grapple with the ADHD label.
 Admittedly, I have never been part of an “ADHD clinic” partly due to my scepticism, and partly because I feel uncomfortable being part of a process that diagnoses children from a young age.
 In my view, there are many different developmental trajectories children could travel down and I remain curious about who benefits from such a label.

-My scepticism has grown over the years with my experience.
-My curiosity about why a child may display such erratic, unmanageable behaviour, and struggle to sustain concentration remained dissatisfied with the psychiatric perspective.
-I found when I met families, I heard stories associated with fearfulness, anxiety, and difficult early relationships to name a few.
-As my understanding of these families grew, I would often formulate that their current concerns about potential ADHD were connected to their child’s early attachment experiences and early trauma, rather than there being something inherently “wrong” with the child.
-The characteristics of ADHD look like an Ambivalent Attachment Style which is associated with receiving a particular type of care.
-This raises questions about how much we really know about people’s experiences and our understanding of their current difficulties in relation to the narratives that are shared.
-This inevitably links to thoughts on the misdiagnosis of ADHD, one that can be avoided through thorough assessment and psychological formulation.
+My scepticism has grown with my experience.
+My curiosity about why a child displays erratic, unmanageable behaviour, and struggles to concentrate remains dissatisfied with the psychiatric perspective.
+I found when I met families, I heard stories associated with fearfulness, anxiety, and difficult early relationships, to name a few.
+As my understanding grew, I would often formulate that their current concerns were connected to their child’s early attachment experiences and early trauma, rather than ADHD.